zerotosingularity/seeme-quick-guides/README.md

+# IMPORTANT #

+This Repository has moved to https://github.com/SeeMe-ai/fastai-quick-guides.

+It will no longer be updated but the source will remain here, at least for the time being.

 # README #

 This repository contains a set of quick guides to deploy and share your AI models on [SeeMe.ai](https://seeme.ai), the AI marketplace.